 I’m not the teacher in the Mac Lab; I’m the lead learner.
 I lead by example and produce digital media each and every day.
 So we—the students and I—learn and grow together.
 Students are encouraged to help each other.
 Asking for or offering help isn’t cheating; it’s collaborating.

-You’ll receive a Family Update each week this year, covering a wide range of classroom-related topics.
-Each video update will be initially featured at the top of this page then archived in the weekly list below.
+You’ll receive a Family Update each month this year, covering a wide range of classroom-related topics.
+Each video update will be initially featured at the top of this page then archived in the monthly list below.
 If you’d like to learn more, The Mac Lab Way tells the story of how students have shaped our learning environment, and my edu-philosophy is explained in (re)Imagine.

 See the nav bar at the top of the page for more information: